 Short breaks services

-A limited service range of daytime short breaks that comply with government guidance for Personal Protective Equipment and social distancing is being offered to children and families deemed by Children’s Social Care to be at the greatest need.
+A limited service range of daytime short breaks and overnight short breaks that comply with government guidance for Personal Protective Equipment and social distancing is being offered to children and families deemed by Children’s Social Care to be at the greatest need.

 Visit the short breaks services status page for further details.